jshttp/content-type/README.md

  - `parameters`: An object of the parameters in the media type (name of parameter always lower case).
 Example: `{charset: 'utf-8'}`

+Throws a `TypeError` if the string is missing or invalid.

 ### contentType.parse(req)

 ```js